 Next workshop: TBA

-Venue: Institute of Anatomy, Biomedizinisches Forschungszentrum (BFZ), Duesbergweg 6, Room 00.321, UMC Mainz
+Venue: Institute of Anatomy, Biomedizinisches Forschungszentrum (BFZ), Duesbergweg 6, Room 00.321, JGU Mainz